humuhumuhumu/Cybersecurity-Projects/htb_academy/intro-threat-hunting-elastic/stuxbox-hunt/README.md

 # Tracing an Intrusion: An End-to-End Threat Hunt in an ELK Stack

-> **Note:** This write-up covers the "Hunting for Stuxbot" and "Skills Assessment" sections from the "Introduction to Threat Hunting & Hunting With Elastic" modules on Hack The Box Academy.
+> This write-up covers the "Hunting for Stuxbot" and "Skills Assessment" sections from the "Introduction to Threat Hunting & Hunting With Elastic" modules on Hack The Box Academy.

 ## 1. Objective